top of page

 A bride and groom share an emotional moment in a church, with colorful stained glass in the background.
 Bride is holding the groom's face.

-Reading Human Emotion and Body Language
+Reading Human Emotion

-Candid Wedding Photography FAQ
+Candid Photography FAQ

-We are awkward in front of cameras—how do you get natural photos?
+1. We are awkward in front of cameras—how do you get natural photos?

 The best candid photos happen when you forget I am there as I use a documentary approach—blending into the crowd chatting with guests and staying observant to catch real moments as they unfold naturally.
 This allows you to stay present in the moment while I capture the genuine emotions of the day.

-Do you shoot candid moments in black and white?
+2. Do you shoot candid moments in black and white?

 We deliver a mix of color and black and white images as candid emotional moments like a tearful speech or a laugh on the dance floor often look powerful in a timeless monochrome edit.
 The lack of color can strip away distractions and focus the viewer entirely on the raw feeling of the moment.